Gardy291/Pyshion/README.md

 green, blue-green, blue, blue-violet, violet, red-violet

 You can find the complementary, splitcomplementary and triad of any of these colors.
 To find these, you just have to type in the desire action followed by the color
-	Examples:
-		>>>complementary red"
-		Output: green"
-		>>>splitcomplementary orange"
-		Output: blue-green and blue-violet"
-		>>>triad blue"
-		Output: red and yellow"
-		>>>red"
-		Output: the complementary is green"
-		the splitcomplements are yellow-green and blue-green"
-		the triads are blue and yellow"

 ## Installation